nikitavoloboev/data/macOS/apps/xcode/xcode.md

 - [xcdiff](https://github.com/bloomberg/xcdiff) - Tool which helps you diff xcodeproj files.
 - [LSUnusedResources](https://github.com/tinymind/LSUnusedResources) - Mac App to find unused images and resources in XCode project.
 - [xcbuildkit](https://github.com/jerrymarino/xcbuildkit) - Framework to extend or replace Xcode's build system.
 No plugins needed.
+- [XCLogParser](https://github.com/spotify/XCLogParser) - Tool to parse the SLF serialization format used by Xcode and xcodebuild to store its Build and Test logs (xcactivitylog).